 WordPressorg vs WordPresscom

 We know it could be a little confusing to differentiate the two since they are so similar, but fear not, your trustee sidekicks are always here to save the day!
-Let’s break it down: WordPress.com is a hassle free solution.

-It’s a service that assists you in building a website by using the WordPress software that comes pre-installed on managed hosting – this gives you a maintenance hassle free experience.
+It’s a service that assists you in building a website by using the WordPress software that comes pre-installed on managed hosting; this gives you a hassle-free maintenance experience.

-It’s simple so far, right?
 Let’s go into the second layer of things and help you understand the deeper side of things!

-What is a Host? – WordPressorg vs WordPresscom
+What is a Host?
+WordPressorg vs WordPresscom

 These Hosting companies rent out space on the servers in order to present individuals businesses online.